-CONCERT ATTIRE

-All ensembles will adhere to a concert black dress code centered on uniformity and professional appearance.
-This includes wearing black clothing over the torso, legs, and feet.
-Unless otherwise specified by the directors, students are expected to wear the following attire at concerts, festivals and performances.

-Jazz Band 1:

-Option 1:

-Students that identify as Male:

-Fitted tuxedo, mandarin-style black shirt, black dress shoes w/long black socks.
-Students that select this option will be fitted for tuxedos at the beginning of the school year (price around $150).

-Option 2:

-Students that identify as Female:

-Black dress pants/slacks or black skirt/dress, black dress shirt or blouse, black dress shoes or flats, long black socks (if wearing shoes).
-Black tights are required for skirts or dresses.
-Black suit jacket is optional.

-Option 3:

-Students that identify as Non-Binary:

-Students get to choose between the top two options.

-Jazz Band 2 and 3:

-All students:

-Black dress pants/slacks or black skirt/dress, black dress shirt or blouse, black dress shoes or flats, long black socks (if wearing shoes).
-Black tights are required for skirts or dresses.
-Students may wear a purple tie, bow tie, scarf, or other flare so long as it is tasteful and appropriate.

-* Please note that the word “dress” refers to formal attire, and does not include tennis/athletic shoes, jeans, or clothing that would generally be considered casual/athletic.

-CLARENCE ACOX JAZZ ENDOWMENT – Caroline re-write??
+CLARENCE ACOX JAZZ ENDOWMENT

-returns

-The GJF oversees the Clarence Acox Jazz Endowment.
-The goal of the Endowment is to provide permanent funding for the jazz education and community outreach activities.
-The Endowment honors Clarence Acox, who devoted his career to building the Garfield High School jazz program.
-The CAJE strives to:

-Perpetuate and enhance quality instruction in jazz music performance at Garfield High School.
+To honor the enduring legacy of Garfield High School jazz director Clarence Acox, the Garfield Jazz Foundation (GJF) established the Clarence Acox Jazz Endowment (CAJE) in 2004.
+CAJE has a professionally and independently managed permanent fund for Garfield Jazz students’ education and community outreach activities.

+The income and investment returns from the fund are used for:

-Support Garfield students, based on demonstrated financial need, in their participation in the jazz education and performance program, by providing private music instruction, instruments and sheet music and by granting scholarships for travel and other related student expenses.
+Assist Garfield students participating in the jazz program with private music instruction, sheet music, and other related student expenses.
+Assistance is based on demonstrated financial need.

+Enhance quality instruction in jazz music performance at Garfield High School.
+This includes supplementing instructor funding for Jazz Ensemble III, which in turn promotes the high level of students moving into Ensembles II and I.

-Fund outreach programs to elementary and middle schools that feed into Garfield High School, to increase the number and diversity of students who can take advantage of the Garfield High School jazz program.
+Fund outreach programs to elementary and middle schools that feed into Garfield High School and increase the number and diversity of qualified students for the Garfield jazz program.
+Such programs may include music instruction, sheet music, recordings, transportation, and other expenses to allow Garfield jazz band members to visit those schools.

+If Endowment income and investment returns permit, assist with defraying expenses of the Garfield Jazz Foundation.

 FAQ - STUDENT GIGS

+One of our main sources of fundraising comes from student gigs, where organizations (both private and public) around Seattle hire student combos to entertain at a variety of different events (e.g., parties, receptions).

 Who decides the size of the combo?
 The size of a combo is determined by how much a client is willing to spend.
-Requests come from charitable organizations with limited budgets as well as people booking for private functions.
-We book rhythm trios, quartets, quintets, and larger combos, depending on the client’s needs and budget.
+Requests come from charitable organizations with limited budgets as well as companies booking for private functions.
+We book quartets, quintets, and larger combos, depending on the client’s needs and budget.

 How are student musicians assigned to combo gigs?
-The Gig Coordinator contacts students who have volunteered to be on the Student Gig list, and asks about their availability for an event.
+The Gig Coordinator contacts students who are on the Student Gig list and asks about their availability for an event.
 Students respond and gig combos are created.
 A record is kept of all bookings and musician assignments so that everyone has an opportunity to participate.

 My student prefers to play with particular band members.
 Is it possible to use only those players with him/her?
 Assignments are generally made to fill client requests, not those of an individual student.
 But if a student wants to play with particular band members, the students should volunteer as a group to fill a particular gig request.